simonfuture2/ord-litecoin/docs/src/overview.md

 Ordinal theorists often use the terms "hour", "minute", "second", and "third" for *A*, *B*, *C*, and *D*, respectively.

 Now for some examples.
-This satoshi is common:
+This litoshi is common:

 ```
 1°1′1″1‴